Foundations of a theory of quantum gravity

 So far, we have only discussed whether the eigenvectors of $A$ span the two dimensional module; before we investigate a more general case let us see to what extend we can extract a spectral theorem.
-Therefore consider the example where $A$ is given by then the solutions of $z^2 = 1$ are divided into five Jordan classes, where the class with $n$ times the eigenvalue $-1$ has $\frac{4!}{(4 - n)! n!}$ members; one notices that all Jordan matrices commute as they should.
-Since $\pm 1$ are special since they are in the center of the algebra, one could expect to obtain an ordinary spectral decomposition.
+Therefore consider the example where $A$ is given by then the solutions of $z^2 = 1$ are divided into five Jordan classes, where the class with $n$ times the eigenvalue $-1$ has $\frac{4!}{(4 - n)! n!}$ members; one notices that all Jordan matrices commute as they should. $z = \pm 1$ are special since they are in the center of the algebra and one could expect to obtain an ordinary spectral decomposition.
 Indeed, the normalized eigenvectors are respectively and moreover Now, we examine the other ``spectral decompositions'' using the fact that the natural diagonal projection operators are given by $1, - i \gamma^1 \gamma^2, \gamma^0 \gamma^3, \gamma^5$; in particular, $\widetilde{}$ induces a permutation within the roots of equal Jordan class which simply consists in swapping the diagonal $2 \times 2$ blocks.
 For example,